HackYourFuture/post-grad-ed/technical-assignments/README.md

 First, take a breath.
 You **always** function better when you're calm.

 And if you do fail, that's ok.
 You are here to learn and these assignments just serve to show you what your current skill level is.
 Take the lesson and try again!

+Also, if you receive a technical assignment for a job application, **always ask for help!** We have experienced that many students feel they have to do the technical assignment by themselves and are afraid to ask for help.
+Please do ask for our support.
+If you get stuck during the assignment you might miss out on a job!

 ## List of technical assignments